-The Department upholds and complies with the APS Code of Conduct and APS Values that are set out in the Public Service Act 1999.
-No matter why you are contacted by our staff, you can always expect:
+The department upholds and complies with the APS Code of Conduct and APS Values that are set out in the Public Service Act 1999.
+Regardless of the reason you are contacted by our staff, you can always expect:

-- · to be treated with respect
+- to be treated with respect

 - to be given quality information

 - fair and transparent service

 - genuine consultation

 - efficiency in the conduct of our processes.